nosoop/sm-plugins/propbonusround/README.md

 Drop it into your plugins folder and load.
 Same with all the other plugins.

 ## Propify!
 Propify! is a highly expandable Team Fortress 2 SourceMod plugin.
 Many features have been abstracted and exposed for other plugins to use.
+It comes with the most basic command to turn people into props.

 ### Commands
 * `sm_prop <target> <propindex>` Turns a player(s) into a prop or unprops them.
 Prop index is determined by which order the props are loaded.